Does Smoking Pot Lead To More Sex?

 Some users have said pot is a natural aphrodisiac, despite scientific literature turning up mixed results on the subject.

-At the very least, a study published Friday in the Journal of Sexual Medicine suggests that people who smoke more weed are having more sex than those who smoke less or abstain from the chronic.
+At the very least, a study published Friday in the Journal of Sexual Medicine suggests that people who smoke more weed are having more sex than those who smoke less or abstain.
 But whether it's cause or effect, isn't clear.

 The researchers pulled together data from roughly 50,000 people who participated in an annual Centers for Disease Control and Prevention survey during various years between 2002 and 2015.
 "We reported how often they smoke – monthly, weekly or daily – and how many times they've had sex in the last month," says Dr. Michael Eisenberg, a urologist at Stanford University Medical Center and the senior author on the study.
 "What we found was compared to never-users, those who reported daily use had about 20 percent more sex.
 So over the course of a year, they're having sex maybe 20 more times."